codingWithRach/roman-numerals-api/README.md

         "roman": "XLII"
     }

+## Adding a new Roman

+In addition to converting numbers, you may wish to use this API to store information about famous Romans, such as the year Caesar died.

+The names of such Romans cannot be duplicated.

+### POST

+    /addroman

+Expects to receive a request body with content type **application/json** in the following form:

+    {
+        "roman": "Caesar"
+        "arabic": 150344
+    }

+### Response

+If successful, a response is returned with content type **application/json** containing details of the added Roman:

+    {
+        "roman": "Caesar"
+        "arabic": 150344
+    }

 ## Tech Stack

 This project was built using the Scala [Play Framework](https://www.playframework.com/) with [Google Guice](https://github.com/google/guice) for dependency injection.